michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/build.md

 ## Ubuntu

-Ubuntu use the GTK Backend for the preview window.
+The OpenCV Package in Ubuntu use the GTK Backend for the preview window.
 This will cause freezes of the UI, because i use Qt threads in my code.
 The Arch Linux OpenCV library was compiled with QT (see `python3 -c "import cv2; print(cv2.getBuildInformation())"` output) so no problem here.
 To use the Application on Ubuntu you have to compile `OpenCV + OpenCV contrib` with `-D WITH_QT=ON` flag from source.
 Or simply use [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 They include OpenCV compiled with Qt support.
 After you have setup miniconda simply type the following commands to use Python-Funscript-Editor on Ubuntu:

 ```bash
 sudo apt install -y make git gcc g++ libmpv-dev